microcks/microcks.io/content/documentation/guides/installation/podman-compose.md

 ### Enabling Asynchronous API features

-Support for Asynchronous API features of Microcks are not enabled by default.
-If you feel your local machine has enough resources to afford it, you can enable them using a slightly different command line.
+Microcks does not enable the asynchronous API features by default.
+However, if you feel your local machine has enough resources to afford it, you can enable them using a slightly different command line.

-In your terminal use the following command instead:
+In your terminal, use the following command instead:

 ```sh
 ./run-microcks.sh async